 The PCC MUST report any changes in the link-state (and TE) information to the PCE by sending an LS Report carried on an LSRpt message to the PCE.
 Each node and Link would be uniquely identified by a PCEP LS identifier (LS-ID).
 The LS reports may carry local as well as remote link-state (and TE) information depending on the R flag in LS capability TLV.
-In case the R flag is set, it MAY also include the mapping of IGP or BGP-LS identifier to map the information populated via PCEP with IGP/BGP-LS identifiers.
+It MAY also include the mapping of IGP or BGP-LS identifier to map the information populated via PCEP with IGP/BGP-LS identifiers.